Rafael-Aldana/reading-notes/301-Notes/Class13-More CRUD.md

 ### Things I want to know more about:

-I want to know more about React and how often or how many companies use is out in the industry.
+I want to know more about the API's used ouot there in the industry.